 Research in other areas such as hearing, vision, ocean and plant biomechanics, biomaterials, biosensors, and imaging informatics are also conducted in collaboration with associated faculty in medicine, biology, and engineering.

 2019-20 Program Sheets and Flowcharts will be published when available in August.

 ePS 2018-19 (This link is to the ePS)

 See Explore Degrees for list of BME (and all other School of Engineering) program requirements.

 Math: 21 units minimum; CME 100 & CME 102 (or MATH 51 + 53) and a calculus-based statistics course listed in SoE-approved courses list (CME 106; STATS 110, 116, or 141) required

 Science: 22 units minimum; must include both Chemistry and Physics with a depth (3 quarters) in at least one area.

 - CHEM 31M (formerly 31X) (or CHEM 31A+B).
 Depth in chemistry can be fulfilled with CHEM 31A/B (or CHEM 31M) and CHEM 33

 - BIO pre-med or HUMBIO Side A Core: Two quarters of BIO pre-med core (from 82, 83, 84, 86) or A side of two quarters of HUMBIO core

-- BIO 45 Introduction to laboratory research in cell and molecular biology, 4 units
+- BIO 45 Introduction to laboratory research in cell and molecular biology, or BIOE 44 Fundamentals for Engineering Biology Lab, 4 units

 - PHYSICS 41, or PHYSICS 41/43/45 to fulfill physics depth